-Written assignment 3 (Video analysis) (15%) in Week 13
+Written assignment 3 (Video analysis) (15%)

 Students will be required to create groups and as a group to produce a critical report of a chosen video in an identified context of presentation techniques and body language. (max.
 1,000 words) (LOs 4 and 5)